adversinc/meteor-resentry/README.md

   // Optional, forces to enable Sentry (by default, Sentry disabled in development)
   forceEnable: false,

+  // Add call stack info to console.errors (and report them to Sentry)
+  // This disables (replaces) the default Sentry ConsoleIntegration
+  enrichConsoleErrors: true,

   // Optional, extra logging is enabled
   debug: false,